 In the case that paragraph 9. of Annex B1 is applied based on the reference test cycle as described in paragraph 1.4.1. of this annex, this modified test cycle shall be the applicable WLTP test cycle (WLTC) for the Type 1 test procedure.

 1.4.2.2.
+Level 1A only

 Applicable WLTP city test cycle

 The Class 3 WLTP city test cycle (WLTCcity) is specified in paragraph 3.5. of Annex B1.